kingrocfella/fraud-detection-api/README.md

 A FastAPI-based fraud detection service for Nigerian transactions, featuring asynchronous job processing with Dramatiq workers and Redis queue management.

+## Live Deployment

+This project is hosted and available at: **[https://fraud-detection.kingsley-api.name.ng/docs](https://fraud-detection.kingsley-api.name.ng/docs)**

+You can explore the interactive API documentation, test endpoints, and view all available operations directly in your browser.

 ## Features

 - **Asynchronous Job Processing**: Background job queue using Dramatiq and Redis
-- **Fraud Detection**: ML-powered fraud detection for transaction analysis
+- **Fraud Detection**: ML-powered fraud detection with reasoning for transaction analysis
-- **Model Fine-tuning**: Endpoint for fine-tuning fraud detection models
+- **Model Fine-tuning**: Endpoint for fine-tuning fraud detection models on CPU-only servers
 - **Job Status Tracking**: Real-time job status monitoring via REST API
 - **Structured Logging**: Comprehensive logging with middleware support
 - **Production Ready**: Docker Compose setup for both development and production
+- **CPU-Optimized Training**: Optimized for CPU-only environments with memory-efficient settings

 ## Model & Dataset

-The fraud detection model (`Qwen/Qwen3-1.7B`) was trained using **5 million rows** of transaction data from the [Nigerian Financial Transactions and Fraud Detection Dataset](https://huggingface.co/datasets/electricsheepafrica/Nigerian-Financial-Transactions-and-Fraud-Detection-Dataset) on Hugging Face.
+The fraud detection model was trained using the transaction data from the [Nigerian Financial Transactions and Fraud Detection Dataset](https://huggingface.co/datasets/electricsheepafrica/Nigerian-Financial-Transactions-and-Fraud-Detection-Dataset) on Hugging Face.

 This dataset contains: